xxgreg/dart_postgresql/README.md

 ### Conversion of Postgresql datatypes.

 Below is the mapping from Postgresql types to Dart types.
-The type mapping is still a work in progress.
 All types which do not have an explicit mapping will be returned as a String in Postgresql's standard text format.
 This means that it is still possible to handle all types, as you can parse the string yourself.

 ```
      Postgresql type                 Dart type
 	boolean                         bool
 	int2, int4, int8                int
 	float4, float8                  double
+	numeric                         String
-	timestamp, date        Datetime
+	timestamp, timestamptz, date    Datetime
+	json, jsonb                     Map/List
 	All other types                 String
 ```

 ### Mapping the results of a query to an object